-With the cost of gas hovering near $4 per gallon, driving isn’t anyone’s favorite activity.
-But for most of us, commuting to and from work, school and errands is a necessary part of our daily routine.
-Although you can’t stop driving altogether, there are lots of ways you can send less pollution into our air and water – and get the most out of those 70 bucks you just poured into your gas tank.
+For most of us, commuting to and from work, school and errands is a necessary part of our daily routine.
+Although it can be difficult to stop driving altogether, there are lots of ways you can send less pollution into our air and water.

-Here are a few things you can do (or not do!) on the road to reduce your impact on the Chesapeake Bay – and save you a few extra gallons at the same time.
+Here are a few changes you can make on the road to reduce your impact on the Chesapeake Bay—and save a few extra gallons at the same time.

 Collectively, personal vehicles are the single largest contributor to air pollution in cities across the United States.
 When we drive, vehicle exhaust goes into the atmosphere and poisons the air we breathe.